 - You must be a U.S. citizen or eligible non-citizen.

-- You must be accepted and currently active in an eligible degree program or graduate preparatory program.
+- You must be accepted and currently active in an eligible degree program, an aid-eligible non-degree graduate program*, or a graduate preparatory program.

 - You must have a high school diploma or General Educational Development (GED) certificate, or have completed a high school education in a homeschooled setting approved under state law.
 (Students who do not meet these eligibility requirements should contact the Office of Financial Aid for assistance.)

 - For most financial aid programs, and for loan deferment, you must enroll in your program at least half-time.
-Your classes must be taken for credit and must be part of your degree program.
+Your classes must be taken for credit and must be part of your degree or aid-eligible non-degree graduate program or graduate preparatory program.
 Audited courses are not eligible for financial aid consideration.
-In addition, if it is determined that you have completed your degree requirements, or if you wish to repeat a course for which you have previously earned credit, your financial aid options are limited: please contatct the Office of Financial Aid for more information.
+In addition, if it is determined that you have completed your degree or aid-eligible non-degree program requirements, or if you wish to repeat a course for which you have previously earned credit, your financial aid options are limited: please contact the Office of Financial Aid for more information.